MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-premium-connect-tools.md

 The following semantic models aren't accessible by using the XMLA endpoint.
 These semantic models won't appear under the workspace in SSMS or in other tools:

-- semantic models based on a live connection to an Azure Analysis Services or SQL Server Analysis Services model.
+- Semantic models based on a live connection to an Azure Analysis Services or SQL Server Analysis Services model.
-- semantic models based on a live connection to a Power BI semantic model in another workspace.
+- Semantic models based on a live connection to a Power BI semantic model in another workspace.
 To learn more, see [Intro to semantic models across workspaces](../connect-data/service-datasets-across-workspaces.md).
 - Semantic models with Push data by using the REST API.
-- Semantic models in My Workspace.
 - Excel workbook semantic models.

 ### Server/workspace alias